Philip1806/blublog/README.md

 - Very basic menu options.
 You can make links and dropdowns.
 There are html templates for the links and dropdowns, so that you can change it if your theme do not use bootstrap.
 - Logs.
 They are Errors, Alerts, Info, Visits and Bots visits.
 - Maintenance mode.
+- Check for BLUblog update.

 8. API
    Simple API for getting posts, categories, comments, tags and others.
 It's a public API, so for actions requiring authorization, you will need to use the panel.
 You can write your own custom api calls for your theme.

 ## Design Customization

 Creating your own desing/theme for BLUblog is easy.
-Look at the documentation. (still not made) Basically, you put your theme files (blade.php) in here: \resources\views\vendor\blublog\your_theme_name and from settings page change theme field from "blublog" to "your_theme_name".
+Look at the documentation at WIKI page.
+Basically, you put your theme files (blade.php) in here: \resources\views\vendor\blublog\your_theme_name and from settings page change theme field from "blublog" to "your_theme_name".
 Default theme is in \resources\views\vendor\blublog\blublog.
 You can edit it.